LP Garden Club creates Gentry Memorial

 Correspondent

-LAKE PLACID — Members of the Lake Placid Garden Club recently dedicated a memorial stone honoring fallen Highlands County Deputy Sheriff William J. Gentry Jr.
+LAKE PLACID — On Wednesday, Sept.
+25, members of the Lake Placid Garden Club dedicated a memorial stone honoring fallen Highlands County Deputy William J. Gentry Jr.

 The event took place at the flagpole that stands in the median at the intersection of Main Avenue and Interlake Boulevard in downtown Lake Placid.

-Garden Club official Marcia Price spearheaded the effort to remember Gentry, who was shot while on duty the night of May 6, 2018, in Placid Lakes, near Lake Placid, and died the following day.
+Garden Club official Marcia Price spearheaded the effort to remember Deputy Gentry, who was shot in the line-of-duty the night of May 6, 2018, in Placid Lakes, near Lake Placid.
+He died the following day.

 Members of the organization thought it would be fitting to place a stone memorial next to a plaque that was already under the flagpole.
 That one was placed there by Marsha Browning of the Garden Club to honor all fallen law enforcement officers.